Young Integration with respect to H\"older Charges

-\begin{Empty}[General notations] Throughout this paper, $\R$ will denote the set of all real numbers.
+Throughout this paper, $\R$ will denote the set of all real numbers.
 We will work in an ambient space whose dimension is an integer $d \geq 1$, typically $[0, 1]^d$.
-The Euclidian norm of $x \in \R^d$ is denoted $|x|$.
+The Euclidean norm of $x \in \R^d$ is denoted $|x|$.

 The topological boundary and the interior of a set $E \subset \R^d$ will be denoted $\partial E$ and $\rmint E$, respectively.
 The indicator function of $E$ is $\ind_E$.
 The symmetric difference of two sets $E_1, E_2 \subset \R^d$ is written $E_1 \symdif E_2$.